jhen0409/react-chrome-extension-boilerplate/README.md

 #### React/Redux hot reload

 This boilerplate uses `Webpack` and `react-transform`, and use `Redux`.
-You can hot reload by editing related files of Popup & Window.
+You can hot reload by editing related files of Popup & Window & Inject page.

 ## Build